Bicycle Playing Cards: World War I

-Toward the end of the World War I, the United States Playing Card Company produced four "War Series" decks under the Bicycle brand to represent each of the branches of the U.S. armed services: Flying Ace for the Aviation Section of the Signal Corps, Dreadnaught for the Navy, Invincible (aka Conqueror) for the Marine Corps, and Big Gun for the Army.
+Toward the end of World War I, the United States Playing Card Company produced four "War Series" decks under the Bicycle brand to represent each of the branches of the U.S. armed services: Flying Ace for the Aviation Section of the Signal Corps, Dreadnaught for the Navy, Invincible (aka Conqueror) for the Marine Corps, and Big Gun for the Army.
 The decks were printed in 1917, and apparently only given an extremely limited release before being withdrawn from circulation.
 It is unknown why the decks were not circulated, but one theory is that they were intended to be distributed to the troops overseas, and USPCC destroyed their inventory of the War Decks when Armistice was declared in 1918.
 Only a handful of these decks exist today.

 World War II

 During World War II, cards were produced that could be peeled apart when submerged in water.
 Portions of a large map could be drawn on the inside surfaces, and the halves were then reassembled to form an innocuous-looking deck.
 These cards were supplied to POWs for use in escapes.
 At least one example of such a deck is known to exist, and is on display at the International Spy Museum in Washington, DC.
 Modern reproductions have been sold in limited editions.